alshedivat/al-folio/_pages/about.md

 ---
 layout: about
 permalink: /
-title: <strong>Kim Lab at UIUC Physics</strong>
+title: <strong>Kim Lab</strong>
-description: Physics of life -- From molecules to live cells.
+description: Physics of Life -- From Molecules to Living Cells

 profile:
   align: right
-  image: prof_pic.jpg
+  image:
-  address: >
+  address:
-    <p>your office number</p>
-    <p>your address street</p>
-    <p>Urbana IL</p>

 news: true
 social: true
 ---
-We are a new, multidisciplinary lab at UIUC Physics.
-We study the fundamental principles governing molecular processes essential for life.
-In particular, we try to gain mechanistic understanding of how gene expression is regulated inside cells.
-If you are interested, please contact Sangjin.
+We are a new, multidisciplinary lab in the Department of Physics at the University of Illinois, Urbana-Champaign.
+We study fundamental principles governing molecular processes essential for life.
+In particular, our goal is to resolve single molecule's action during gene expression and eventually understand how molecules work together inside living cells.